 Launched in October 2015 by the White House, “Stop the Bleed” is a national awareness campaign and a call to action.
 The ‘Stop the Bleed’ course is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped and empowered to help in a bleeding emergency before professional help arrives.

-UMC offers “Stop the Bleed” classes for free every other Monday at UMC to local organizations and businesses by request.
+University Medical Center New Orleans offers “Stop the Bleed” classes for free to local organizations and businesses by request.
 They can also arrange to present the course in the community at schools, churches, businesses, neighborhood meetings, and other locations as requested.

 Victims can quickly die from uncontrolled bleeding, within five to 10 minutes.
 However, anyone at the scene can act as immediate responder and save lives if they know what to do.